mach-composer/mach-composer-cli/docs/src/prerequisites/azure.md

 6. Check if `terraform.tfstate` is empty and remove it.<br>
    Repeat the above three steps for all other environments

+!!! tip "Example"
+      See the [examples directory](https://github.com/labd/mach-composer/tree/master/examples/azure/infra/) for an example of a Terraform setup

 ## Manual setup

 ### Create Terraform storage